-Note: due to high demand of the ProctorU platform, students must schedule their tests at least 72 hours (3 days) in advance of their intended proctoring session.
+Note: due to high demand for the ProctorU platform, students must schedule their tests at least 72 hours (3 days) in advance of their intended proctoring session.
 You may be subject to fees if you attempt to test sooner than 72 hours (3 days) out.
 ACC will not reimburse these fees.
 Availability of testing slots may be limited as well so scheduling as far in advance as possible is highly recommended.

 |Webcam||640×480 resolution||1280×720 resolution|

 |PC Users||Windows Vista||Windows 10 (10 S not supported)|

 |Mac Users||Mac OS X 10.5 or higher||Mac OS x 10.13 High Sierra|

 |Connectivity Ports||1935, 843, 80, 443, 61613, UDP/TCP||1935, 843, 80, 443, 61613, UDP/TCP|